punloy/medicine_price/README.md

-# medicine_price
+# Medicine system
-A system to search Japanese and Korean price of medicine.
+A system to search Japanese and Korean info of medicine.

 ## Development